3manuek/3manuek.github.io/about.md

 permalink: /about/
 ---

+Who is this?

 I'm Emanuel Calvo, a Database Architect and Consultant based in Buenos Aires, Argentina.

-I'm currently working at [Pythian][pythian] as a Lead Database Consultant in the Open Source Cluster, managing technologies as MySQL and forks, MariaDB, PostgreSQL, MongoDB, among others.
+As a Lead Database Consultant for the Open Source Cluster at [Pythian][pythian] , I manage technologies as MySQL and forks, MariaDB, PostgreSQL, MongoDB, among others inside my team and across the organization within a strategic approach.

-I gave several talks about PostgreSQL and MySQL in several countries: Canada (PGCon), Belgium (FOSDEM), Argentina (PgDay and NoSQLMySQL Conference), Brazil (PGBR and PgDay Campinas), United States (Percona Live 2016) and Spain (OSWC).
+I gave several talks about PostgreSQL, MySQL and Redis in several countries: Canada (PGCon), Belgium (FOSDEM), Argentina (PgDay and NoSQLMySQL Conference), Brazil (PGBR and PgDay Campinas), United States (Percona Live 2016) and Spain (OSWC).

-Worked as a trainer for SIU, 2ndQuadrant and EnterpriseDB.
+Worked as a PostgreSQL trainer for SIU, 2ndQuadrant and EnterpriseDB.

+### Technologies

+Currently you can find me working with technologies like ElasticSearch, Cassandra, `R` and `go` languages.

 ### Contact me